Systems / lead response

 27%

-Missed-call rates run high by industry — roughly 32% in healthcare, 28% in legal, and 14% in home services — and service businesses lose around 27% of potential revenue to calls they never answer.
+Missed-call rates run high by industry, roughly 32% in healthcare, 28% in legal, and 14% in home services, and service businesses lose around 27% of potential revenue to calls they never answer.

 CallRail, "From Conversations to Conversions," 2024

-A missed call leaves no trace — no complaint, no angry email, just a month that came in softer than it should have.
+A missed call leaves no trace: no complaint, no angry email, just a month that came in softer than it should have.
 That's why the leak goes unfixed for years.

 "Won't people just call back if they really want me?"

-Where it fits in your lead-response system
+Where does missed-call text-back fit in your lead-response system?

 Frequently asked questions